charansaitangudu/Image-Steganography/README.md

 |:--------:|:-------:|
 | <img src="man.jpeg" alt="Original Image" height = "300" width="400"/> | <img src="encrpted.png" alt="Encoded Image" height = "300" width="400"/> |
 | Original | Encoded |

+# Conclusion
+Image steganography is a powerful and versatile technique for hiding information within digital images.
+Its methods range from simple LSB insertion to more complex frequency domain techniques, each with its own strengths and use cases.
+The choice of method depends on the specific requirements for robustness, capacity, and imperceptibility.